k8s-gitops/fleet-baseline/README.md

 make sure you comment out the `kubectl apply -f` part of the `deploy.sh script` and change it to `echo` to tell your where it stored your manifests.

 Once you get the manifest delete the `Mesh` resource since it will conflict with the existing mesh here.
 For some reason only a single `Mesh` is allowed currently.

-check the app mesh resources
+check the app mesh resources in

 https://github.com/aws/aws-app-mesh-examples/blob/main/walkthroughs/eks/base.md